-- 2. Website - The Accessibility Section of the Department's website as well as the link on the Department's home page to the Accessibility Section will be maintained. - 3.
-Ranger Stations - To the extent that Ranger Stations are not open to the public, they are not covered by the Transition Plan and the Consent Decree. - 4.
-Reservations - The Parties agree to the following campsite reservation policies: - Many park units allow for advance reservations, either by phone or via the a. internet up to seven months prior to date of arrival.
-Designated accessible campsites and/or cabins are identified for the person interested in making a reservation.
-Anyone attempting to reserve an accessible campsite and/or cabin must claim to have a disability.
-The Department requires that its accessible campsites and/or cabins be reserved exclusively for persons with disabilities.
-In order to preserve the use of accessible sites by visitors with disabilities, the Department will begin to require that individuals reserving those sites possess and display a disabled person parking placard or license plates issued by the California Department of Motor Vehicles (or a similar agency of another state).
-Upon arrival at the park, visitors must display the disabled person parking placard or the vehicle must have disabled person license plates, and the person to whom the placard or plates are assigned must occupy the campsite.
-Accessible campsites available by advance reservation will be held for people with disabilities until 5:00 p.m. each day.
-If an accessible campsite is not filled by 5:00 p.m. each day, that campsite may also be provided first-come-first-served to a person without a disability for one night only; this process repeats each day.
+Ranger Stations - To the extent that Ranger Stations are not open to the public,

+4. Reservations - The Parties agree to the following campsite reservation policies:

+Many park units allow for advance reservations, either by phone or via the internet up to six months prior to date of arrival.
+Designated accessible campsites and other overnight facilities are identified for the person interested in making a reservation.
+Anyone attempting to reserve an accessible campsite or overnight facility must claim to have a disability.
+The Department requires that its accessible campsites and overnight facilities be reserved exclusively for persons with disabilities.
+In order to preserve the use of accessible sites and facilities by visitors with disabilities, the Department requires that individuals reserving those sites or facilities possess and display a valid Disabled Discount Pass issued by the California Department of Parks and Recreation, a disabled person or disabled veteran's parking placard or license plates issued by the California Department of Motor Vehicles, or similarly-reliable documentation of the need for an accessible campsite or facility that has been issued by a governmental entity.
+Upon arrival at the park, visitors must display one of the forms of acceptable documentation of disability identified above, and the person to whom the documentation is assigned must be an occupant of the accessible campsite or overnight facility during the entirety of the stay at the reserved site.
+Accessible campsites or overnight facilities available by advance reservation will be held for people with disabilities until 5:00 p.m. each day.
+If an accessible campsite or overnight facility is not filled by 5:00 p.m. each day, that campsite or overnight facility may also be provided first-come-first-served to a person without a disability for one night only; this process repeats each day.